Published: 10th August 2023

-Our third blog on supporting parents in the workplace explores how you can help your employees save on back-to-school essentials through our discounts platform and employee cashback card.
+Our third blog on supporting parents in the workplace explores how parents can save on back-to-school essentials through our discounts platform and employee cashback card.
 Purchasing everything children need for school is expensive, but from shoes and clothing to new pencils – we can help relieve the financial burden.

 “The average cost of compulsory secondary school uniform and sportswear items in England in 2023 is £96.24 per pupil.”
 The Schoolwear Association